- FAQS concerning Rhode Island spousal support

-FAQS concerning RI Spousal Support: who Qualifies for alimony?
-What factors must a Family Court Judge Look at to whether a litigant qualifies?
+- What factors must a Family Court Judge look at to determine whether a litigant qualifies for alimony?

 Rhode Island alimony law